The North Texas Medieval Graduate Student Symposium

 The 2014 theme is: "Interdiciplinarity in the era of ‘Relevance:’ Graduate Research across the Disciplines and Beyond.”

-The North Texas Medieval Graduate Student Symposium began in 2005.
-It is an annual two-day event comprised of a professional Keynote Address followed by a day-long presentation of medieval graduate student research papers.
-These papers are professionally reviewed and are chosen on the merit of the originality of their thesis, validity of their argument, and relevancy to the year's theme.
-In addition to this year's theme: "To Move and Be Moved: Physical and Psychological Transportation and Transformation in the Middle Ages, the symposium has address themes such as “Nature and the Natural in the Middle Ages," "East meets West," "Literacy and Language," “The Medieval Manuscript,” “Saints in the Middle Ages,” and “Geography and the Medieval World.”
-Keynote addresses have been delivered by professors Corine Schleif and Volker Schier form Arizona State University, professor Joan Holladay of the University of Texas, Austin, professor Jan Marquardt of Eastern Illinois University, and Dr. D. Fairchild Ruggles, Dr. Anne D. Hedeman from The University of Illinois, Urbana-Champaign and Dr. Jean Givens, University of Connecticut.
-This year we welcome Dr. Janet Snyder an Art Historian from West Virginia University and Dr. Susan Boynton a musicologist from Columbia University.
-(Lecture Titles TBA)
+The symposium has addressed a broad range of interdisciplinary themes such as “To Move and Be Moved: Physical and Psychological Transportation and Transformation in the Middle Ages,” “Nature and the Natural in the Middle Ages," "East meets West," "Literacy and Language," “The Medieval Manuscript,” “Saints in the Middle Ages,” and “Geography and the Medieval World.”
+Keynote addresses have been delivered by Corine Schleif and Volker Schier (Arizona State University), Joan Holladay (University of Texas, Austin), Janet Marquardt (Eastern Illinois University), as well as D. Fairchild Ruggles, and Anne D. Hedeman (The U. Illinois, Urbana-Champaign), Jean Givens, U. Connecticut), and Janet Snyder (West Virginia U. and Susan Boynton (Columbia University).

 Following in this esteemed tradition, in 2014 we welcome Dr. Barbara Rosenwein of Loyola University, Chicago (Lecture Title TBA)!